emca-it/EnergySOAR/07-0-0-Integrations/Analyzers/VirusTotal/VirusTotal.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Moreover, these domains, IP addresses, URLs as well as detection YARA and IDS rules reported are added to the extracted Observables, ready
-to be imported and actioned in TheHive.
+to be imported and actioned in Energy SOAR Base.

 .. image:: assets/virustotal-extracted-observables.png